Exawind/exawind-manager/docs/index.rst

 Running Tests
 ~~~~~~~~~~~~~

 Once we built the project, we can run its tests.
-AMR-Wind using CTest, so the procedure to run the tests is as such:
+AMR-Wind uses CTest, so the procedure to run the tests is as such:

 .. code-block:: console